jyjohnchoi/SMoP/README.md

 # SMoP

-Code for our paper "SMoP: Towards Efficient and Effective Prompt Tuning with Sparse Mixture-of-Prompts".
+Code for our paper "SMoP: Towards Efficient and Effective Prompt Tuning with Sparse Mixture-of-Prompts", which will appear in EMNLP 2023.

-To run, download the dataset with
+To run, download the SuperGLUE dataset by

 ```
 python data/superglue/get_huggingface_superglue.py.
 ```

 Then, run scripts/train.py with sufficient arguments.